 Throughout this section, we describe our commitment to responsible animal care practices and policies for hogs and turkeys.

-We conduct routine audits at our facilities by our trained, internal auditors and third-party auditors.
+We conduct routine audits at our facilities by trained, internal auditors and third-party auditors.
 Information collected from each audit is then used to continuously improve our animal handling procedures.

 Documentation is an essential element of our training and auditing procedures.
-Within our records, we keep a copy of each audit report and a file for each employee that outlines his or her training and recertification qualifications.
+Within our records, we keep a copy of each audit report and have a profile for each employee outlining his or her training and recertification qualifications.

 Animal Care Management

-Our systematic approach to monitoring animal care was further enhanced in 2009 with the creation of the animal welfare and handling manager position, whose sole responsibility is to enforce our stringent standards for animal care of all domestic production sites.
+Our systematic approach to monitoring animal care was further enhanced in 2009 when Hormel Foods created the animal welfare and handling manager position, whose sole responsibility is to enforce our stringent standards for animal care of all domestic production sites.
 The manager holds weekly, monthly and quarterly meetings and conference calls to discuss relevant animal care topics.

 Hormel Foods endorses and complies with the National Pork Board’s Take Care – Use Antibiotics Responsibly platform and the American Veterinarian Medical Association’s “Principles of Judicious Therapeutic Use of Antimicrobials.”
-These written procedures are among the many safeguards in place to ensure antibiotics are used to keep animals healthy while ensuring the safety of human health.
+These written procedures are among the many safeguards in place to ensure antibiotics are used to keep animals healthy while committing to the safety of human health.

-We have increased monitoring for antibiotic residues at our production facilities as well.
+We have increased monitoring for antibiotic residues at our pork production facilities as well.
 Beyond the random statistical sampling testing performed by the U. S. Department of Agriculture (USDA), we have initiated our own testing program using the Charm KIS rapid test.
 This is the same test used by USDA personnel to detect the presence of antimicrobial drugs.
-Since 2008, we have conducted random residue testing on more than 11,800 hogs.
-The test results confirm that our producers are using antibiotics responsibly and are following the GPPs identified in the PQA Plus program.
+Since 2008, we have conducted random residue testing on more than 14,000 hogs.
+The test results confirm our producers are responsibly using antibiotics and are following the GPPs identified in the PQA Plus program.
 With these steps, our customers are assured that the pork products produced from these animals meet the highest standards of food safety and quality.
 In addition, extensive USDA testing of poultry carcasses in 2014 has found no occurrences of antibiotic residue.

 Research/Innovation and Investment

 At Hormel Foods facilities, we monitor scientific findings to continually evaluate, invest in and develop new ways to improve our hog and turkey handling processes.
 We operate a state-of-the-art hog holding facility at our Austin (Minn.)
-Plant, which was designed to maximize both the quality of our animal care and working conditions for our employees.
+Plant, which was designed to maximize the quality of our animal care and working conditions for our employees.
 We have also received a patent for our process related to improving turkey handling at Jennie-O Turkey Store.

-Hormel Foods is known as a leader within the hog and turkey industries for developing and implementing best-practice animal care handling procedures.
+Hormel Foods is recognized as a leader within the hog and turkey industries for developing and implementing best-practice animal care handling procedures.
 Our commitment to leadership is demonstrated by sharing our best practices and state-of-the-art facility designs with our peers and other industry stakeholders.
 To ensure we are using best industry practices, we consult with internal and external subject matter experts, such as veterinarians.
 We also participate in industry presentations and other collaborative experiences, and we offer in-person tours of our facilities to our peers and other industry stakeholders.

 Hormel Foods sources hogs from more than 500 independent family farmers across the Midwest and four company-owned operations in Arizona, California, Colorado and Wyoming.